 You can also challenge your kid’s creativity as you have fun in the backyard and use available tools and objects to make your obstacle course!
 That is half the fun!

-These tree climbing holds are the perfect tool to get them testing their dexterity outside.
+These tree climbing holds are the perfect tool to get them to test their dexterity outside.
 Even if you don’t have the perfect tree in the yard, try an external wall on the house to get them pushing and challenging themselves.

 One of the quickest ways to get our tweens in the outdoors is getting out there ourselves.